stevefrenzel/astro-naut/README.md

-# Astronaut - Starter template for Astro
+# Astronaut

-Astronaut: "A person trained to pilot, navigate, or otherwise participate as a crew member of a spacecraft."
-[Source](https://www.thefreedictionary.com/astronaut)
+*This is a starter template for static site generator [Astro](https://astro.build/).*

 I'm a big fan of Astro, as it combines two things I really like: A component-based approach and zero client-side JavaScript!
 This template is pretty opinionated, as it's composed how I would set up my projects.
 But sharing is caring, so feel free to use it for your own projects or customise it.
+After cloning it, run `npm install` to install all necessary dependencies.
 Here are all the features:

 ## Absolute imports